haka-security/haka/modules/tcp/doc/lua.rst

 TCP
 ^^^

+.. lua:function:: create(ip)

+    Create a new TCP packet on top of the given IP packet.

 .. lua:class:: tcp

     Dissector data for a TCP packet.
 This dissector is state-less.
 It will only parse the